|Rewards Rating:||4.4 / 5|

 The United Club Infinite Card charges an annual fee of $525 per year, over five times that of the United Explorer Card.
 Budget-conscious cardholders may balk at such a high fee, but the card’s impressive ongoing rewards rate, sign-up bonus and lounge access perks can make the annual fee worth it for United loyalists who value luxury travel.
 Just be sure you’ll make use of the card’s benefits and don’t mind limiting your rewards to flights on United and its partner airlines; otherwise, the fee will be hard to justify.

-Despite its annual fee, the Club Infinite card offers great first-year value.
-However, its recent sign-up bonus drop means it falls just short of the much cheaper United Explorer card.
-Based on our estimates of the average person’s spending and subtracting the annual fee, the Club Infinite Card will likely earn around $1,319 worth of United miles in the first year, compared to the United Explorer card’s $1,354.
-This assumes a mile value of 1.52 cents per mile and an annual card spend of $15,900.
+Despite its annual fee, the Club Infinite card offers decent first-year value.
+However, its high fee also means it could fall short of the much cheaper United Explorer card.
+Based on our estimates of the average person’s spending and subtracting the annual fee, the Club Infinite Card will likely earn around $589 worth of United miles in the first year, compared to the United Explorer card’s $870.
+This assumes a mile value of 1.1 cents per mile and an annual card spend of $15,900.

 This gap widens significantly in year two, when sign-up bonuses are no longer in play.
-Based on our model of the average cardholder, we estimate around $195 in annual earnings with the United Explorer card while the Club Infinite card will end up costing the average cardholder about $200 per year (if you ignore the value of the card’s perks).
+Based on our model of the average cardholder and accounting for the annual fees, we estimate around $115 in annual earnings with the United Explorer card while the Club Infinite card will end up costing the average cardholder about $291 per year (if you ignore the value of the card’s perks).
 As a result, the card’s luxury perks – especially the included United Club membership – will be make-or-break for prospective applicants.